“Meditation is the journey from sound to silence, from movement to stillness, from a limited identity to unlimited space.”– Sri Ravi Shankar

 Why We Have To Watch Our Breath.

-When you start watching your breath, you automatically altering your attention on your breath.
+When you start watching your breath, you are shifting your attention from various thoughts to your breath.
 Eventually, your mind starts to become more apparent.

 There is also a mythological fact about this,

-Many meditation teachers say that your breath is directly linking to your mind (thoughts) and similarly, your mind is linking to your life-energy.
+Many spiritual teachers say that your breath is directly linking to your mind (thoughts) and similarly, your mind is linking to your life-energy.

-That’s why to calm you from inside, they teach to watch your breath.
+That’s why to calm you from inside, they teach us to watch our breath.

 Doing meditation is not difficult but it’s not easy either.
 That’s why we have listed all steps to perform meditation.

-The first step that you have to do is to sit in a peaceful environment.
-Remember that, whenever you practice meditation, erect your backbone.
+The first step is to sit in a peaceful environment.
+You can sit in a cross-leg position or you can also sit on a chair.
+It’s your choice.
+But make sure to erect your backbone while practicing it.
 Otherwise, you will start sleeping.

-2. After This, Take 5 To 6 Deep Breaths With A Smile On Your Face.
+2. Take Deep Breaths With A Smile On Your Face.

 It’s an optional step but it helps a lot.
 To warm up your mind or I say to remove negativity from your body, you should always do deep breathing before meditation.

-3. Close Your Eyes And Stay Relaxed For Some Time And Observe The Environment Around You.
+3. Close Your Eyes And Stay Relaxed For Some Time.

-Let it move freely and Just watch how it’s going “in” and “out”.
+Just watch your breath how it’s going “in” and “out”.
+Let it move freely.
+If you get disturbed, don’t stop yourself to try again.
 Continue doing this for 15-20 minutes & see the change.

 After this, open your eyes slowly.